caferio-marketing/myriorewards/README.md

 # myriorewards
 MyRioRewards.com website code
-this is the QA version of the code
+this is the PROD version of the code